 A contingency is considered probable when the chance of the future confirming event or events occurring is likely to occur.
-FCIC has one ongoing case in which legal counsel believes the chances of unfavorable outcome is likely.
+FCIC has two ongoing cases in which legal counsel believes the chances of unfavorable outcome is likely.

-Payment for this case has been deemed probable for an estimated amount of \$3 million.
-FCIC has recognized a liability in the financial statements for \$3 million but will continue to contest certain aspects of this case.
+Payment for these cases have been deemed probable for an estimated amount of \$8 million.
+FCIC has recognized a liability in the financial statements for \$8 million but will continue to contest certain aspects of these cases.